moondance-labs/tanssi-docs/builders/interact/substrate-api/indexers/subsquid.md

 And that's all you have to do to configure your Subsquid project to index Substrate data on your Tanssi Substrate Appchain!
 Now you can update the `schema.graphql`, `src/main.ts`, `typegen.json`, and `src/processor.ts` files to index the data you need for your project!

-If you're interested in a more comprehensive step-by-step tutorial to get started indexing data for your Appchain, you can check out the [Using Subsquid to Index Your Appchain](/builders/tutorials/subsquid/){target=\_blank} tutorial!
+If you're interested in a more comprehensive step-by-step tutorial to get started indexing data for your Tanssi Appchain, you can check out the [Using Subsquid to Index Your Tanssi Appchain](/builders/tutorials/subsquid/){target=\_blank} tutorial!

 --8<-- 'text/_disclaimers/third-party-content.md'